Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 As it’s water-based, the caramel latte lube is a breeze to clean up.
 Just rinse off with some warm water.
 It also won’t stain your sheets.
 Water-based lube is compatible with all body-safe sex toy materials including silicone, glass, ABS plastic, stainless steel, and wood.

-So Do I Recommend Trying Caramel Flavored Lube?
+So Do I Recommend Trying Coffee Flavored Lube?

-I wouldn’t suggest caramel latte lube as a bedside staple to use every time you play.
-For the reasons I’ve mentioned, it’s really only suitable for external use (though oral sex is the entire point of flavoured lubes anyway.)
+I wouldn’t suggest caramel latte lube as a bedside staple.
+For the reasons I’ve mentioned, it’s really only suitable for external use (though oral sex is kind of the entire point of flavoured lubes anyway.)
 But if you’re not sensitive to any of the ingredients and enjoy a sweet, slightly coffee-ish flavour, it can be a playful stocking stuffer or a fun way to change up your oral sex routine once in a while.

 For general use, a gentle unflavoured water-based or silicone-based lube is a better choice.

-The Lovehoney caramel latte lube retails for £7.99 from Lovehoney UK.
+The Lovehoney caramel latte coffee flavored lube retails for £8.99 from Lovehoney UK.